 Enable Word properties to use picture link

 As a default, Microsoft Word properties are set to always insert pictures as “Base64String”.
 This means that the picture will be inserted in the email content as a picture.
 Sometimes it happens, that email programs do not resolve these pictures correctly when sent.
-In order to enable MS Word inserting a picture link in your template, follow the instructions below (valid for Word 2013):

 Please Note: You have to enable this property for every Template you want to insert dynamic images.
 Now, Picture-Link-Fields can be inserted into your Template and resolved correctly.